Custom branding using CSS

 Go to Event > Details > Edit.
 Scroll down to Custom CSS for Attendee Center and click the blue button.

-Once you open up the CSS you will find a table, containing the web pages you can edit and the root of that page.
+Once you open up the CSS, you will find a table containing the web pages you can edit and their respective roots.

-Below the table of Pages and their roots you will have the Custom CSS box where you can begin to code the changes.
-When you want to edit a particular piece of the web page, always start by entering the the ROOT to the text box.
+Below the table of root classes on different pages, you will find the Custom CSS box where you can begin to code the changes.
+When you want to edit a particular piece of the web page, always start by entering the ROOT to the text box.